linarphy/PHosPhore/README.md

 ## How to use

-You will see examples in the "examples" directory soon The doc is [here](https://www.phosphore.org).
+You will see examples in the "examples" directory soon.
+The doc is [here](https://www.phosphore.org).

 ## Authors